 It is measured at rest, after a meal, and at ambient temperature when no work is needed to heat or cool the body in response to outside temperature fluctuations.

-Since we often live indoor at 20-25° C, our body is constantly burning stored fat to keep the temperature at 37° C.
+Since we often live indoors at 20-25° C, our body is constantly burning stored fat to keep the temperature at 37° C (or 98.6° F).

-In animals that live in cold environments, more body heat is necessary to maintain the temperature.
+In animals that live in cold environments, more bodily heat is necessary to maintain the temperature.
 It comes from a higher baseline metabolic rate and constant heat generated from the stored fat.

 The baseline metabolic rate—sometimes also called, resting energy expenditure—depends on size, genetics, and many other factors including age, pregnancy, and gender.

-In hot weather, when outside temperature rises above our body temperature, the release of TSH slows down.
-T4 and T3 already circulating in the blood lose an iodine atom and convert into non-active forms, e.g., T4 into reverse T3 (rT3).
+In hot weather, when outside temperature rises above body temperature, release of Thyroid stimulating hormone, TSH, slows down.
+Next, T4 and T3 already circulating in the blood exchange an iodine atom to convert into non-active forms, e.g., T4 into reverse T3 (rT3).

 What happens if the system malfunctions and the body continues to produce thyroid hormones?

 Hyperthyroidism is such a condition when excess thyroid hormone, T4, circulates in the blood.
 As a consequence, the body constantly struggles to lower the temperature.
-This results in common symptoms of fatigue, high sensitivity of heat, irritation, and weight loss.
+That's the cause of common symptoms of hyperthyroidism: fatigue, high sensitivity of heat, irritation, and weight loss.

 On the other hand, in hypothyroidism, our body can not supply enough thyroid hormones to maintain the temperature.
 A typical symptom is continuous feeling of cold.